-^{}Figures based on external expert valuations and internal management report.
+^{}Figures based on external expert valuations and internal management reports.
 All figures in €m, except GLA.

-The development portfolio's performance and potential are also visible from three-year moving averages of significant indicators, such as volume of acquisitions, construction investment and property exits to further finance our expansion.
+The development portfolio's performance and potential are also visible from three-year moving averages of significant indicators, such as the volume of acquisitions, construction investment and property exits to further finance our expansion.

-Group development activity, moving averages 2013 - 2018
+Group development activity, moving averages 2015 - 2019